minprog/platforms/scraping-data/30 transforming/contents.md

 - The result is written as a `.csv` to the output file.
 - The resulting output `.csv` should be sorted by year (ascending)

-Don't forget to keep an eye on code design.
+Do not forget to keep an eye on code design.
 Use functions, choose useful names for your variables, prevent code repetition, place comments, etc.

 ## Checking your answer